Creating a playful future

 A previously completed master’s degree will not make applicants ineligible for admission.
 However, applicants who are applying for admission to pursue a second master’s degree will only be admitted for particularly weighty reasons.

 To be eligible to apply to the Master's degree programme in Game Studies, you must have a completed, suitable Bachelor's degree or equivalent in

 Game Studies, Interactive Media, Information Studies, Communication, Cultural or Art Studies, Interaction Design, Psychology, Sociology, or another relevant field for the study of play and games.

 Please note that a pure programming degree (e.g. one in Engineering or Computer Science) does not alone qualify applicants for this programme, but if such studies are combined with studies and special competencies that relate to the content and use of Games and Interactive Media (e.g. Game Studies, Social Media Studies, or Internet Studies), also applicants with a programming or game development focused background can apply.

 Language skill requirements

-A maximum of 20 students is admitted to the Game Studies programme.
+20 students are admitted into the Game Studies programme.

 The student selection is made by an admissions committee based on the academic qualifications and merits shown in the application documents.
 Please note that not all applicants fulfilling the requirements can be admitted.